bumzack/crawl-screenshot-diff/README.md

 ## First run

 Change to the `server` directory and start the server with  `node server.js`.
-Open your browser and enter https://localhost:3000 which should opene the login form.
+Open your browser and enter `https://localhost:3000` which should present you with a login form.
-The database dump contains 2 users:
+The database dump contains 2 users, which allows you to login:

 * one admin user: username:  `admin`, password: `admin`
 * one readonly user: username:  `readonly`, password: `readonly`

-If you want to add more users or change the default passwords, use the following mysql statements:
+If you want to add more users or change the default passwords, you can use the following mysql statements:

 ##### insert an admin user
 ```